michaeljgallagher/strava_data/README.md

 optional arguments:
   -h, --help    show this help message and exit
-  -m, --metric  Display distance in kilometers rathan than miles
+  -m, --metric  Display distance in kilometers rather than miles
 ```

 ## TODO